bagwan12345/iPhoneMuxingScripts/README.md

 ### script.py
 - This Program that looks at ALL files inside the duplicateFiles folder and allows you to compare each image with a corresponding video's first frame.
 You then get to decide whether those images match or not.
 - Why is this important?
 This comes in useful when you have weird filename clashes due to iPhone only allowing up to IMG_9999.
 If this occurs and you move Live Photos off of an iPhone, those Live Photos that the iPhones create are "separated" into 2 files (a HEIC/JPG and a MP4/MOV).
-You can rejoin them (using "MotionPhoto2") but that program looks at the file names, and if the file names are all weird then it can cause weird combos of still-images to live-videos.